 Using Adobe Lightroom:

-Ok, we mention above that light room does not deal with CMYK images - But thats ok, as we like your files in sRGB - so if you are using this software you really need to make sure that you format your images in either the Adobe1998 profile or the sRGB profile.
+Ok, lightroom does not deal with CMYK images - But thats ok, as we like your files in sRGB - so if you are using this software only really need to make sure that you format your images in the sRGB profile.
 Whatever you do DO NOT choose to format your images in the PROPHOTO profile - this profile is NOT suited to commercial printing and will provide undesirable results.
 If you do not change this profile you will expect to see your colour change dramatically when printing from what you see on screen.

-Make sure your colour settings are correct, to setup your colour setting, goto the EDIT menu and choose > Colour Settings.
+Make sure your colour settings are correct, to set up your colour setting, go to the EDIT menu and choose > Colour Settings.
 In this menu you have the choice of presets, your best choice for UK commercial printing is to choose EUROPE PREPRESS 3 - this will adjust your ICC profile to the coated Fogra39 profile for CMYK images which is what we use when printing.

 - To convert your images, use the Image Menu header and choose > Mode > CMYK.
 By selecting this your image will then be converted to the correct colour space for printing.